pfgithub/scpl/docs/actions/getrssfeedsfrompage.md

 ### summary

-Extracts any RSS feed URLs from the given web URLs or web page.
+Extracts any RSS feed URLs from the given web URLs or webpage.

 ### usage